 Does CarMax Buy Old Cars?

-CarMax claims to buy cars of any age or mileage, so it should not be difficult to get an offer if you have an old car, even an older car.
+CarMax buys cars of any age or mileage, so it should not be difficult to get an offer if you have an old car.
 CarMax will provide offers that take into account a car’s age, but they should be able to provide an offer for an older car.
+This is great news for owners of older cars who may have been concerned about finding a buyer for their vehicle.
+CarMax's willingness to purchase older cars is just one of the many reasons why they are a popular option for those looking to sell their used vehicles.

 Does CarMax Buy Salvage Title Cars?